Hungary in World War II: Territorial expansion

-Borders of post-1941 Hungary superimposed over an ethnic map according to the 1910 census.
+Ethnic map of the Kingdom of Hungary in 1941 and the Carpatho-Pannonian area, based on the Slovak (1940), Hungarian (1941), and Romanian (1941) censuses.

 Nazi Germany and Fascist Italy sought to peacefully enforce the claims of Hungarians on territories Hungary had lost with the signing of the 1920 Treaty of Trianon.
 Two significant territorial awards were made.
 These awards were known as the First Vienna Award and the Second Vienna Award.

 In October 1938, the Munich Agreement caused the dissolution of the Czechoslovak Republic and the creation of the Czecho-Slovak Republic (also known as the "Second Czechoslovak Republic").
 Some autonomy was granted to Slovakia and to Carpathian Ruthenia in the new republic.
 On 5 October, about 500 members of the Hungarian Ragged Guard infiltrated Slovakia and Ruthenia as "guerrillas".
 On 9 October, the Kingdom of Hungary started talks with the Czecho-Slovak Republic over Magyar-populated regions of southern Slovakia and southern Ruthenia.
 On 11 October, the Hungarian guards were defeated by Czecho-Slovak troops at Berehovo and Borzsava in Ruthenia.
 The Hungarians suffered approximately 350 casualties and, by 29 October, the talks were deadlocked.